JeeWeetje/iot-workshop/README.md

 ### Create server.js

-Create a file named server.js in the new folder.
+Edit the file named server.js in the new folder.

 ```js
 'use strict';